 Keen on taking a freediving course and learn the art of diving on a single breath?
-Follow me to Koh Tao, Thailand…
+Follow me to go freediving in Koh Tao, Thailand…

 (jump here for the nitty-gritty tips!)